 - Choosing the right IRA custodian

-- Navigating the IRS prohibited transaction rules
+- Navigating the IRS-prohibited transaction rules

-1. Choosing the Right Self-Directed IRA custodian
+1. Choosing the Right Self-Directed IRA Custodian

-A Self-Directed IRA custodian (passive custodian) allows you to engage in non-traditional investments, but generally does not offer investment advice or serve as a fiduciary.
+A Self-Directed IRA custodian (passive custodian) allows you to engage in non-traditional investments but generally does not offer investment advice or serve as a fiduciary.

 Not all self-directed IRA custodians are the same.
 For one, not all self-directed IRA custodians allow for “checkbook control.”
 Also, Self-Directed IRA custodians have different fee schedules.
 Some, such as IRA Financial Trust, charge a flat annual fee with no asset valuation fees.
-But others charge a fee based on the value of the IRA.
+However, others charge a fee based on the value of the IRA.

 2. IRS Prohibited Transaction Rules